sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

 `--marketplaceColor` but with the _#_ URL encoded.
 This value can be used to maintain a consistent color scheme with inline SVG icons.

-`--successColor` (green) is used in form inputs for showing that the input value is valid.
+`--colorSuccess` (green) is used in form inputs for showing that the input value is valid.
 Sometimes, submit buttons (`<PrimaryButton>`) are also using that color to highlight the fact that user has entered valid information to the form at hand.

-Similarly `--failColor` is used to style errors and `--attentionColor` is used to draw user's attention to certain UI components (e.g. required form inputs, or important info in Inbox)
+Similarly `--colorFail` is used to style errors and `--colorAttention` is used to draw user's attention to certain UI components (e.g. required form inputs, or important info in Inbox)